ea5gvk/m0glj-HBNet-GPS/README.md

 ## Web Dashboard

 The web dashboard is completely optional.
 Python module flask is required for this to work.
 The web dashboard will display the last 15 positions of radios sent to APRS-IS.
 The dashboard will also sh user bulletin.
 A bulletin is a message sent via SMS that will display on the web dashboard.
 There are several uses for this, including: testing SMS functionality of radio, announcements, and moire.
 It is a novel feature.
 The page will automatically reload every 2 minutes.
 Setup is rather simple.
 Just modify the example config in the dashboard directory and rename it to dashboard_settings.py.
 Then start dashboard.py.

+## APRS messaging

+**At this time, only sending of messages from DMR SMS to APRS-IS is supported.** I find this feature very pointless because it will only go one way, but someone else may find it important. **Messages from sent from APRS-IS to DMR SMS will not work.** I have not written the code for this yet.
+It will likley be a long time before this is a possibility.

 ## Configuration